natenolting/BUAD-3283-E-Commerce-Web-Development/README.md

 ## Assignments

 There will be multiple mini assignments that will be turned in through Github.
 These assignments will be due 12:01 a.m. on the Tuesday or Thursday the assignment it due unless specified in the Course Assignments.

+### Major class project

+**80%** of your grade is going to based on a final class project.
+A proposal for this web project will be due March 8th, 2018 and the finished product will be due by April 17th, 2018.
+The project will be presented to the class April 19th & 24th, 2018.

+This final project should include:

+* Session and request handling
+*

 - - -